darkterra/mongo-scheduler/README.md

 Provide the scheduler with some storage and timing info and it will emit events with the corresponding document at the right time

-This module, extend the original `mongo-sheduler` and work with up to date dependencies plus possibilities to remove an event recorded in database.
+This module, extend the original `mongo-sheduler` and work with up to date dependencies .
 You can also use the same event name multiple times, as long as the "id" and / or "after" is different, otherwise it will update the document.

 With this module, increase the performance of your Node.JS application !

 You can completely replace your data scanning system in Data Base and more.
 Node.JS is EventDriven, exploit this power within your application!